ankschoubey/blog/src/content/post/dev-life/software-architecture/event-sourcing/event-sourcing-spring-boot-implementation.md

 Next, I will describe how I built the `CommandHandler`.

-### Building CommandHandler interface and implementations
+### Step 3: Building CommandHandler interface and implementations

 I created two things that would help me.